alexkranias/rowhammer_champsim/README.md

 ## Collect Statistics

+**Update 12/1/2023**

+We have added parsing scripts for remaining figures 9, 10, and 15.
+All figures are now reproduceable.

 **Update 11/30/2023**

 We added stat collection scripts for Figures 2, 6, 7, 8, 13, 14, and 16 (that is, all representative figures along with motivation figure 2).
 They are located in `experiments/graphs/stat_scripts/` directory.
 Please run the script for each figure (`Figure_*.sh`), which will parse and collect relevant statistics (like normalized IPC, relative cache misses, etc.) into csv files stored in `experiments/graphs/stat_scripts/data/` directory.